pingidentity/pf-authn-js-widget/docs/pingaccessRedirectless.md

 # PingAccess Redirectless support

 PingAccess specific callback functions used to build a configuration object for [redirectless mode](/docs/redirectless.md).
+After successfully completing the redirectless flow, APIs protected by PingAccess can be accessed by configuring the fetch API or XMLHttpRequest API to include credentials.
+This configuration will ensure that the PingAccess session cookie, established by the redirectless flow, is included in API requests.

 ## Usage